Public Events Calendar

 • For further information about the planetarium, contact Professor Steve Murrell.

 • Observing sessions require suitable sky conditions.
-To learn the status of any event, call the observatory hotline at 313-583-6566 beginning one hour prior to the scheduled start time.
+To learn the status of any event, check the Observatory's home page approximately one hour before the event.
 Inclement weather or other unforeseen adverse circumstances may cause the cancellation of a scheduled event.

 • Observing sessions are primarily held outdoors.
 Please dress appropriately for personal comfort during your visit.